An established county-wide countryside management service, working with volunteers and local communities

 We can accommodate larger corporate, community and school groups by arrangement, including autumn/winter tasks with the Surrey Heathland Partnership which does not run a scheduled volunteer task programme.

-Please contact Debbie Hescott (details below) to find out about the great opportunities we can offer for team or individual employee volunteering sessions, team building and environmental education days.
+Please contact Debbie Hescott (details below) to find out about the great opportunities we can offer for team or individual employee volunteering sessions, team building, sponsorship and environmental education days.

-We offer voluntary work placements throughout the year, so please do get in touch if you wish to join us for a specific period or would like to gain some regular or one-off voluntary experience if you are interested in/studying for a career in countryside management or livestock management.
+We offer voluntary internships/work training placements throughout the year (short and long term), so please do get in touch if you wish to join us for a specific period or would like to gain some regular or one-off voluntary experience if you are interested in/studying for a career in countryside management or livestock management.
 Please do not hesitate to contact us for any advice to find out what opportunities we currently have available and how you could get involved.